Sehrish88/Sehrish88.github.io/_posts/2021-04-18-the_this_keyword_in_javascript_objects.markdown

 lion.diet()
 ```

-However we will see that invoking that method does not print that sound a lion makes to the console!
+However we will see that invoking that method does not print the sound a lion makes to the console!
 Instead, we get a reference error:` "ReferenceError: dietType is not defined"` This is strange because we would expect thast the `dietType` would be defined since it is a property of the `lion` object.
 It is returning `undefined` because in the `scope` of the `.diet()` method we do not automatically have access to the properties of the `lion` object.

 How can we get the `.diet()` method to work?
 By using the `this` keyword!
 We have to change the `.diet()` method to use the `this` keyword like so: